marceloclp/bdo-scraper/README.md

 ```

 #### **getDetailedType()**
-Returns an array detailing the item type.
+Returns an `array` detailing the item type.
 Used by BDOCodex and BDDatabase for some internal logic.
 ```javascript
 item.getDetailedType() // => ['06_pc_equipitem', '00_common', '01_weapon']
 ```

 #### **getPrices()**
-Returns an object containing the buy, sell and repair prices.
+Returns an `object` containing the buy, sell and repair prices.
 If one or more prices are not available, return the property as `null`.
 ```javascript
 item.getPrices() // => { buy: '95,000,000', sell: '750,000', repair: '43,740' }
 ```

 #### **getItemEffects()**
-Returns an array containing the item effects if it exists, otherwise returns an empty array.
+Returns an `array` containing the item effects if it exists, otherwise returns an empty `array`.
 ```javascript
 item.getItemEffects()
 /* => [